alperrkilic/alperrkilic/README.md

 - 🌱 I’m currently learning **ReactJS & .NET Core**

-- 👯 I’m looking to collaborate on **Cyber Security and Web Development**
+- 👯 I’m looking to collaborate on **Artificial Intelligence and Web Development**

 - 📫 How to reach me **alperkilicbusiness@gmail.com**